-Clean Energy Projects Programmed for 2024 (Project #3 in 2024-2029 TIP) Public Works staff collaborates with WTA staff to recommend Transportation Fund sales tax nprovements to implement the 2018 Bellingham Climate Protection Action Plan and the 202 Range Transit Plan.
-Plan Reference Plan 2018 Climate Protection Action Plan & 2021 WTA Long-Range Transit Plan Projects Cost 3.a.)
-WTA Transit Plan Reference (Or related improvements not identified in these plans = n/a) Annual ADA upgrades at all WTA bus stops citywide - WTA has identified over 200 bus stops throughout Bellingham that require ADA upgrades and has budgeted \$75,000/year for 10 years to complete these upgardes.
-Per Contract C2300139, the 3.b.)
-WTA Transit Plan Expansion of WTA Bellingham Station (Downtown) - New bus bays in Railroad Avenue right-of-way to accommodate longer articulated buses, charge electric buses, serve the Waterfront District, and maintain citywide transit level of service \$300,000 3.c.)
-Climate Action .)
-Climate - It is expected that there will be both state and federal grant funding opportunities in the next \$225,000 \$600,000
+Clean Energy Projects Programmed for 2024 (Project #3 in 2024-2029 TIP)

+Each year, Public Works staff collaborates with WTA staff to recommend Transportation Fund sales tax programming for capital improvements to implement the 2018 Bellingham Climate Protection Action Plan and the 2021 WTA Long-Range Transit Plan.

+Plan Reference 2018 Climate Protection Action Plan & 2021 WTA Long-Range Transit Plan Projects (Or related improvements not identified in these plans = n/a) Cost Estimate 3 a \ WTA Annual ADA upgrades at all WTA bus stops citywide - WTA has identified over 200 bus stops throughout Bellingham that require ADA upgrades and has budgeted \$75,000/year for 10 years to complete these upgardes.
+Per Contract C2300139, the Transportation Fund has granted WTA \$375,000 through 2027 to implement ADA upgrades at bus stops. \$75,000 3.b.)
+WTA Transit Plan Expansion of WTA Bellingham Station (Downtown) New bus bays in Railroad Avenue right-of-way to accommodate longer articulated buses, charge electric buses, serve the Waterfront District, and maintain citywide transit level of service \$300,000 3.c.)
+Climate Action Local match dollars for Climate Action grant oportunities - It is expected that there will be both state and federal grant funding opportunities in the next several years. \$225,000 \$600,000